Hamiltonian decomposition: Complete graphs

 Every complete graph with an odd number $n$ of vertices has a Hamiltonian decomposition.
 This result, which is a special case of the Oberwolfach problem of decomposing complete graphs into isomorphic 2-factors, was attributed to Walecki by Édouard Lucas in 1892.
+The original formulation of the Oberwolfach problem asks how to make a seating chart for $n$ people over $(n-1)/2$ dinners in a given set of circular tables of different sizes, such that each participant sits next to each other exactly once.

+Walecki's theorem corresponds to the case where there is one single table.

-Walecki's construction places $n-1$ of the vertices into a regular polygon, and covers the complete graph in this subset of vertices with $(n-1)/2$ Hamiltonian paths that zigzag across the polygon, with each path rotated from each other path by a multiple of $\pi/(n-1)$.
+Walecki's original construction places $n-1$ of the vertices into a regular polygon, and covers the complete graph in this subset of vertices with $(n-1)/2$ Hamiltonian paths that zigzag across the polygon, with each path rotated from each other path by a multiple of $\pi/(n-1)$.

 The paths can then all be completed to Hamiltonian cycles by connecting their ends through the remaining vertex.

 Expanding a vertex of a $2k$-regular graph into a clique of $2k$ vertices, one for each endpoint of an edge at the replaced vertex, cannot change whether the graph has a Hamiltonian decomposition.
 The reverse of this expansion process, collapsing a clique to a single vertex, will transform any Hamiltonian decomposition in the larger graph into a Hamiltonian decomposition in the original graph.
 Conversely, Walecki's construction can be applied to the clique to expand any Hamiltonian decomposition of the smaller graph into a Hamiltonian decomposition of the expanded graph.

 One kind of analogue of a complete graph, in the case of directed graphs, is a tournament.
 This is a graph in which every pair of distinct vertices is connected by a single directed edge, from one to the other; for instance, such a graph may describe the outcome of a round-robin tournament in sports, where each competitor in the tournament plays each other competitor, and edges are directed from the loser of each game to the winner.
 Answering a conjecture by Paul Kelly from 1968, Daniela Kühn and Deryk Osthus proved in 2012 that every sufficiently large regular tournament has a Hamiltonian decomposition.